lucyparsons/OpenOversight/proposals/1_DesignDocument.md

 *  We can also scrape data from public accounts operated by the Chicago Police Department.

 *  We will also want to solicit video and still images from the public.
-We can encourage people on the street to submit any images they have, and we can also further build our training data by encouraging people to photograph police officers in the course of their duty.
+We can encourage people to submit any images they have, and we can also further build our training data by encouraging people to photograph police officers in the course of their duty.

 ### Possible data collection applications: